-Created to intentionally rhyme with the phrase, “You go, girl!”, the all-female-powered organization is full-heartedly committed to embodying inspiration and empowerment.
-Through year-round programming, Betty explains her vision of uCodeGirl as follows:
+Created to intentionally rhyme with the phrase, “You go, girl!”, uCodeGirl is committed to embodying inspiration and empowerment.
+Through year-round programming, Bethlehem explains her vision of uCodeGirl as follows:

 "We want to say to a young girl, ‘We will support and encourage you with mentorship.
 We will teach and guide you in acquiring technical skills.
 We will build a village around you and stand behind you through tutoring as you explore your potential and create your best self,’ so that the future generation is empowered with the skills and confidence they need to successfully navigate and actively participate in our increasingly digitally-driven world.”

-At the core of uCodeGirl is access to skills and opportunity.
-At uCodeGirl, we not only teach technical skills, but we also create vast communities of like-minded peers.
+At the core of uCodeGirl is access to skills and opportunities.
+At uCodeGirl, we not only teach technical skills, but we also build a community of like-minded peers.
 We invite young girls to come as they are and provide them with visible and accessible female mentors, enabling them to create solutions to real-world problems and engineer their world.
-Her call to action?
+Bethlehem’s call to action?
 "Join us to inspire and empower many more young women."

 As President of Entrepreneurial Learning Initiative (ELI), Bree Langemo leads the national strategy for partnership development.
 As Dean of Business, Public Service & Social Sciences at Pikes Peak Community College in Colorado Springs, Bree helped coordinate the roll-out of the Ice House as a required student success course with extraordinary results.
-This inspired the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students with the perseverance and determination of an entrepreneurial mindset needed to succeed in school and in life.
+This inspired the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students using the entrepreneurial mindset to teach the perseverance and determination needed to succeed in school and in life.

 Carol is a designated Super Lawyer in the practice areas of Family Law and Alternative Dispute Resolution, and she received the 2015 Nationally Ranked Top 10 North Dakota Attorney Award presented by the National Academy of Family Law Attorneys.
 She is also involved with the North Dakota Lawyer's Assistance Program, assisting peers whose professional responsibilities are being impacted by mental health or substance abuse issues.
 Carol is a past chairperson of the Inquiry Committee Northeast, a facet of the State Bar Association Disciplinary Board, and a member of the Association of Trial Lawyers Of America.

-Betty Gronneberg founded and is Chief Executive Officer of uCodeGirl and is most passionate about working with young women to forge pathways to careers in technology - making sure women are not under-represented in 21st century jobs and tech-executive positions.
+Bethlehem Gronneberg founded and is Chief Executive Officer of uCodeGirl.
+She is most passionate about working with young women to forge pathways to careers in technology and making sure women are not under-represented in 21st century jobs and tech-executive positions.

-Our Youth Advisory Council, uLeadGirl, is created to cultivate the youth in leadership roles, public speaking and team work through collaboration.
-The members of uLeadGirl champion the importance of participating in technology & innovation as future workforce; be an important voice in evaluating and providing feedback of uCodeGirl program implementations.
-The young women are selected to contribute to the mission of uCodeGirl, while acting as ambassadors and thought leaders in their communities for special events.
-They coordinate and participate in workshops, speak at events and represent uCodeGirl.
+Our Youth Advisory Council, uLeadGirl, is created to provide opportunities for young girls to grow through leadership roles, public speaking, and collaboration.
+The members of uLeadGirl champion the importance of participating in technology & innovation as the future workforce and are important voices in reviewing uCodeGirl program initiatives.
+The young girls are selected to contribute to the mission of uCodeGirl as ambassadors and leaders in their communities.
+They also coordinate and participate in workshops and speak at special events.